SlugBot/web/content/Discord/Economy/Economy.md

 If you are feeling generous, you can give SC to others using the [[giveslugs|/giveslugs]] command.

+You can also try your luck in the [[slugcasino|Slug Casino]] and try to win big on one of the mini-games available there.

 ## Stats
 Your account's strengths and weaknesses are all dependant on your stats and where you specialise.
 Use the [[levelup|/levelup]] command to increase your stats at the cost of time and SC.
 Every level-up increases your POWER Lvl by 1.
 You can reallocate your stats once a week using the [[respecc|/respecc]] command.